Subaru Repair in Boulder by Master Technicians

 - Timing belt replacement

-COSTS: Subaru Repairs can be costly, especially if the issue requires us to work on the timing belt and the clutch.
+Subaru Costs: Subaru Repairs can be costly, especially if the issue requires us to work on the timing belt and the clutch.
 We help you cut costs by prioritizing repairs that need immediate attention versus ones that can wait, by sourcing the best parts for the money and by providing the best technicians to work on your car.
 That’s what makes our prices VERY competitive.

-PARTS: We generally use original equipment manufacturer (OEM) parts ONLY if they are cost-efficient.
+Subaru Parts: We generally use original equipment manufacturer (OEM) parts ONLY if they are cost-efficient.
 Otherwise, we’ll source an equally durable aftermarket part.
 We’ll help you save money this way!

 Proud Subaru owners say this… (Positive feedback is great!)